AudreyFrancisco/SingleLadderQualification/README.md

 - krb5-workstation
 - cern-get-sso-cookie

-In order to use clang-format, please install the llvm-toolset-7:
+In order to use clang-format and a modern gcc compiler, please also install:
 ```
-yum install -y centos-release-scl && yum update -y && yum install -y llvm-toolset-7
+yum install -y centos-release-scl && yum update -y && yum install -y llvm-toolset-7 devtoolset-7
 ```
-Add the following line to the ``.bashrc``:
+Add the following lines to the ``.bashrc``:
 ```
 source scl_source enable llvm-toolset-7
+source scl_source enable devtoolset-7
 ```

 In addition you should have working installations of